web3/web3.js/README.md

-# conflux-web.js - Ethereum JavaScript API
+# conflux-web.js - Conflux JavaScript API

 This is the Conflux [JavaScript API][docs] which connects to the [Generic JSON RPC](https://conflux-chain.github.io/conflux-doc/json-rpc/) spec.